Current STEM scholars

 - Participate in the STEM orientation program at the beginning of the fall semester.

 - Participate in all required STEM activities, including: monthly meetings with your faculty mentor, at least three STEM extracurricular events per semester, all advising/counseling activities.
 The Monthly meetings are the second Friday of the month at 11 AM.
-Most are in STC 106 when it is available.
-For Fall 2015, they are 11 Sep.
-(AKL170), 9 Oct.
-(AKL170), 13 Nov.
-(AKL170).
-For Spring 2016, they are on 12 Feb, 11 Mar, and 8 Apr and are all in STC106.
+For Spring 2017, they are in STC106 on 10 Feb, 10 Mar, and 14 Apr.

 - Maintain a minimum cumulative 3.0 GPA while at Waubonsee.